flysand7/libwinsane/readme.md

 (Borrowed from [here](https://github.com/skeeto/scratch/tree/master/libwinsane))

-Build `libwinsane.o` using `make`, then link it into any program to provide some sanity on Windows.
+Build `libwinsane.o` using by calling `bake.cmd`, then link it into any program to provide some sanity on Windows.
 Specifically:

 * All command line arguments (i.e. `argv`) will be encoded with UTF-8.